vowy/FEND-project7/README.md

 The project is a responsive single-page web app made with React.
 It shows a neighborhood map of my hometown, Brusly, LA.
 The map is made using GoogleMaps API and the marker listings are gathered using GeoNames API.
 Clicking the menu icon reveals a menu where the user can view and filter the listing results.

-## Install
+## Installation
 ### Note: ServiceWorker is only available in development build.

 *npm has to be installed in order to view the project.
 For more information about npm click [here](https://www.npmjs.com/get-npm).*

--Clone this repo, or download the files.
+- Clone this repo, or download the files.

--Open Terminal.
+- Open Terminal.

--Change current directory to this repo:
+- Change current directory to this repo:

 ```
 $ cd FEND-project7
 ```

-Now, to run development build, input:
+- Now, to run development build, input:

 ```
 $ npm start